cambridge-mlg/RECOMBINER/Readme.md

 Official PyTorch implementation of the INR-based codec [RECOMBINER](https://arxiv.org/abs/2309.17182).
 It sets a new SOTA on CIFAR-10 at low bitrates and achieves strong performance on other modalities comparing to other INR-based codecs.
 This repo provides implementations of RECOMBINER across modalities, including image (Kodak, CIFAR-10), audio, video, and protein 3D structure.

-***Note, that we have finished the cleaning of codespace of CIFAR-10, audio, and protein.
-Kodak and video are on the way.***
+***Note, that we have finished the cleaning of codespace of Kodak, CIFAR-10, audio, and protein.
+Video are on the way.***

 ## Installation